 Our patented laser technology treats leg veins with superior comfort while promoting excellent client satisfaction.
 Our laser leg vein removal uses pulses of laser light at just the right wavelength to constrict the vessels responsible for leg veins, causing the vein to degenerate and visibly disappear.

 The laser light passes through the epidermis, only affecting blood vessels, so there is no injury to outer skin.
 The result?
 Quick and easy leg vein procedures with reduced side effects and little to no recovery time.

 How Leg Vein Treatment Works

-Laser treatment for spider and reticular leg veins with Palomar technology uses a 1064nm wavelength laser to send energy into the blood and vessel walls, where it is absorbed by hemoglobin.
+Laser treatment for spider and reticular leg veins in Irvine, CA with Palomar technology uses a 1064nm wavelength laser to send energy into the blood and vessel walls, where it is absorbed by hemoglobin.
 The hemoglobin is heated by the absorption of energy, and the vessel coagulates and closes off.
 The constricted vessel then degenerates, and the leg vein is no longer visible from the surface of the skin.

-Sclerotherapy is a medical procedure used to eliminate varicose veins and spider veins.
+Sclerotherapy in Irvine, CA is a medical procedure used to eliminate varicose veins and spider veins.
 Sclerotherapy involves an injection of a solution (Sotradecol Sulfate) directly into the vein.
 The solution irritates the lining of the blood vessel, causing it to swell and stick together, and the blood to clot.
 Over time, the vessel turns into scar tissue that fades from view.